UnitedHealthcare Medicare Advantage Review (2026): Cost, Pros & Cons

 Browse UnitedHealthcare Medicare Advantage Plans

 UnitedHealthcare has hundreds of Medicare Advantage plans across the country with varying premiums, coverage options and supplemental benefits.
-Use the table below to filter plans by state, plan type and key features to find coverage that fits your needs and budget.
+The table below lets you filter by state, plan type and drug benefit to compare plans side by side.

 Data filtered by: